newque/newque/README.md

 Batching is an easy way to improve your application's performance.
 When batching is enabled on a channel, all incoming messages are added to a queue instead of being immediately sent to the channel's backend.

-Batches are flushed to the backend when either one of 2 conditions are met:
+Batches are flushed to the backend as soon as either one of 2 conditions are met:
 - the batch size reaches `maxSize`
 - the batch has not been flushed in the last `maxTime` milliseconds